RashindaW/CFGenerationForSTGNN/README.md

 - Rebuilds the model using the saved training arguments and evaluates only on the stored test split.
 - Add flags such as `--data_root` if you need to point at a different dataset location than was captured in the checkpoint.
+- You can still override evaluation settings (e.g. `--batch_size 128`) when re-running in test mode.

 ## Useful Flags